 Places to visit around the Markermeer

-A road trip around the Markermeer is a great way to explore North Holland and the neighbouring provinces in central Netherlands and learn a lot about the country’s rich history.
+A road trip from Amsterdam around the Markermeer is a great way to explore North Holland and the neighbouring provinces in central Netherlands and learn a lot about the country’s rich history.
 The Markermeer loop passes many historic towns (some with impressive fortifications), picturesque polder landscapes, quaint villages, and (man-made) nature reserves.

 This Markermeer guide contains links to three services I often use myself and can recommend: Booking.com (for hotel bookings), Rentalcars.com (for car hire) and GetYourGuide (for easy-to-book tours).
 If you make a booking via one of these services, I will receive a small commission (at no extra cost to you).
 These commissions help me to maintain my blog and share more travel experiences with you.

 You can join the Markermeer loop at any point but for the purposes of this post, I’ve chosen Amsterdam as the starting point.
 From Amsterdam, follow the A1 highway southeastwards.